Frzeewp/Frzeewp/README.md

 <h3>Student & Tech Enthusiast</h3>

 <p>
-  I'm an IT Student that currently studying at Telkom Vocational school Jakarta. <br> Curious explorer of code, diving into the world of Data Science and Analytics.
+  I'm an IT Student that currently studying at Telkom University Bandung, Indonesia. <br> Curious explorer of code, diving into the world of Data Science and Analytics.
 </p>